Edward Woods, Paralegal

 Glenn Gosling RN, Paralegal

-Glenn Gosling, Paralegal and a registered nurse with over 15-years of experience, has a vast comprehension of health law.
+Glenn Gosling, Paralegal and a Registered Nurse with over 20-years of experience in critical care, has a vast comprehension of health law.

 Glenn understands the growing issues in health care.
 He attended Humber College and completed his Paralegal Diploma (Hons).
-Glenn has assisted Healthcare Professionals at the Consent and Capacity Board and Health Professions Appeal and Review Board.
-Glenn has represented members of the public at the Health Services Appeal and Review Board, Ontario Human Rights Tribunal, and Emergency Management Specialist with legal advice.
+Glenn has assisted Healthcare Professionals at the Consent and Capacity Board, Health Professions Appeal Review Board, and advocated at professional disciplinary boards.
+Glenn has represented clients at the Health Services Appeal and Review Board, Ontario Human Rights Tribunal, Workplace Safety and Insurance Board, and Emergency Management Specialist with legal advice.

 Glenn uses his knowledge, experience, and passion of the legal and healthcare industries to represent your rights.